COSC3020/fibonacci-invariants-acraig9266/README.md

 your answer to this markdown file.

 Invariant: The elements in a[0... i-1] are the first i elements of the fibonacci sequence.

+If the loop is reached, the array is always a = [0, 1] before entering the first iteration.
+[0, 1] is the first two elements of the fibonacci sequence and the loop is entered initially with i = 2.
+Since i is incremented by 1 every iteration and there is always 1 element of the Fibonacci sequence added by using the previous 2 elements, i is equal to the number of fibonacci numbers in the array.